News & views

 No matter how many wearables we arm ourselves with, a sub-two-hour marathon or Messi-esque performance just isn’t within reach for most of us.
 However, the connected athlete is certainly more likely to inch at least that little bit closer, and we’re looking forward to seeing how these innovations evolve.

-Elsewhere on the blog: Five top tips for brands working with influencers
+Next, check out: 5 top tips for brands working with influencers